AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ## Dialogues {#dialogues}

-Dialogues are the individual chat conversations you'll set up.
-You can specify who will see what for known or even anonymous visitors.
+Dialogues represent a single chat engagement.
+Think of it as a container with all the stuff you need to have an engaging chat dialogue to your website visitors.
+In each Dialogue, you can specify which page(s) you’d like the Dialogue to appear on, to whom you'd like it to be shown to, and the content and flow of the Dialogue itself.
+Additionally, you can find metrics to see how well your Dialogue is performing.
 [Learn more about Dialogues](/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md).

 ## Configuration {#configuration}